Exploring unsupervised top tagging using Bayesian inference: Introduction

-The main challenge within this area is to distinguish hadronically decaying top quarks collimated as fat jets, which we shall call {\it top jets}, and jets that are induced by quarks or gluons, which we will name hereafter as {\it QCD jets}.
+The main challenge within this area is to distinguish hadronically decaying top quarks collimated as fat jets, which we shall call {\it top jets}, and jets that are induced by quarks and gluons, which we will name hereafter as {\it QCD jets}.
 This is of course a very difficult task, since it implies --among others-- understanding and/or modelling hadronization, splittings and showering processes which occur at an energy level in which QCD is not totally understood.
-Traditional top taggers combine standard clustering algorithms, jet grooming techniques, declustering, mass drop, and soft drop among others, in order to search for kinematic features in the jet \cite{Larkoski:2014wba,Kasieczka:2015jma,Krohn:2009th,CMS:2017wyc,Kasieczka:2018ohx}.
-With the emergence of high performance Machine Learning algorithms and associated boost in available hardware, even more powerful techniques have been developed \cite{Kasieczka:2019dbj}, usually relying on Neural Networks trained to distinguish top from QCD jets using as a training set labelled Montecarlo generated samples.
+Traditional top taggers combine standard clustering algorithms, jet grooming techniques, declustering, mass drop, and soft drop among others, in order to search for kinematic features in the jet \cite{Plehn:2009rk,Plehn:2010st,Larkoski:2014wba,Kasieczka:2015jma,Krohn:2009th,CMS:2017wyc,Kasieczka:2018ohx,Cogan:2014oua}.
+With the emergence of high performance Machine Learning algorithms and associated boost in available hardware, even more powerful techniques have been developed \cite{TreeNiN,Kasieczka:2019dbj,inproceedingsXie,Komiske:2018cqr,Macaluso:2018tck,Moore:2018lsr,Erdmann:2018shi,Butter:2017cot,Komiske:2017aww,Pearkes:2017hku,Dillon:2019cqt,Qu:2019gqs}, usually relying on Neural Networks trained to distinguish top from light quark and gluon QCD jets using as a training set labelled Montecarlo generated samples.
 In the last few years, these techniques have improved considerably by defining and using specific objects within jets, such as for instance the Energy Flow Polynomials \cite{Komiske:2017aww}.
-The state of the art in these techniques reach an oustanding tagging performance which is measured as an area under the ROC curve, AUC $\approx 0.988$, and an accuracy of about $94\%$ \cite{Qu:2022mxj} using the standard Top Quark Tagging Reference Dataset \cite{kasieczka_gregor_2019_2603256}.
+The state of the art in these techniques reach an oustanding tagging performance which is measured as an area under the ROC curve, AUC $\approx 0.988$, and an accuracy of about $94\%$ \cite{Qu:2022mxj, Bhattacherjee:2022gjq} using the standard Top Quark Tagging Reference Dataset \cite{kasieczka_gregor_2019_2603256}.
 However because these are supervised techniques, the tagger performance is contingent on the specific Montecarlo simulations considered for labelled training and benchmarking at a given working point within the ROC curve.
 Any potential bias in the Montecarlo would lead to a bias in the use of the algorithm, and thus in any conclusions drawn from it; see for instance recent discussion in \cite{Yallup:2022rjd, Butter:2022xyj}.
+A clear example of possible issues in top physics arising due to Montecarlo simulations is described in Sec.
+3.2. of Ref.~\cite{Hoang:2020iah}.
+In general, obtaining precise Montecarlo predictions for differential distributions can be challenging due to the need to model color reconnection, Multiparticle Interactions and hadronization effects, while the definition of non-zero widths and even of the perturbative and non-perturbative top quark mass parameters in Montecarlo can lead to uncertainties.
+The effect of these modelling assumptions on predictions are usually determined by a combination of parameter scan and different choices of Montecarlo simulators, but the uncertainty determination and necessary template morphing of the obtained uncertainties is an arbitrary choice which could prove to underestimate the true uncertainties.
 Because of this, it is worth exploring other methods, such as unsupervised top-tagging techniques, even though they may be below the performances announced within supervised frameworks.
 An unsupervised approach, such as Latent Dirichlet Allocation (LDA) \cite{Dillon:2019cqt}, could be run directly over experimental data, bypassing potential simulation biases, but generally giving a less efficient tagging performance.